How tough is the challenge?

 Can I get a meal before the race?

-There are plenty of nearby places to eat in Buxton
+There are plenty of nearby places to eat nearby in Castleton

 Are places limited?